Lowrey organ: Notable users

 Lowreys were also used by some rock groups in the 1960s and 1970s.
 Garth Hudson, the keyboardist of The Band, played a Lowrey Festival organ on many of the group's most notable songs.

 Its sound can be heard prominently on the 1968 recording of "Chest Fever", which begins with a Bach-inspired prelude/intro.
 The Lowrey Organ is one of several organs on The Beatles' 1967 song "Being for the Benefit of Mr. Kite!" (from the Sgt.
 Pepper's Lonely Hearts Club Band album), helping create a fairground atmosphere.
 Furthermore, a Lowrey DSO Heritage organ was used to produce the classic opening for "Lucy in the Sky with Diamonds".
 The Lowrey Organ and its built-in drum patterns are also heard on the million-seller single, "Why Can't We Live Together" by Timmy Thomas.
 A Lowrey Organ, on a percussive "marimba repeat" setting, provided the synthesizer-like background ostinato on The Who song "Baba O'Riley".

 Mike Oldfield made use of the instrument quite extensively on his Tubular Bells album, and on several later albums as well.
 The Gotye song "State of the Art" was written to showcase the sounds of the Lowrey Cotillion model D-575.

+Mike Ratledge played the Lowrey Holiday Deluxe with the Soft Machine from their inception in 1966 until his departure in 1976.
+He seems to have the first to use a fuzz box with an organ, creating a signature sound of Canterbury keyboardists.

 Serge Gainsbourg used a model MX-1 Lowrey organ in his apartment in Paris for composition.

+Larry Ferrari was a National Concert Artist for the Lowrey Organ Company and hosted the Larry Ferrari Show playing the organ on WPVI-TV in Philadelphia on Sunday mornings from 1954 to 1997.